Harry Delf

 Harry Delf (August 28, 1892 – February 7, 1964) was an American comedian, stage actor, playwright, both a screen writer and director of short films, theatrical producer, and lyricist and composer for musicals.
-He is best remembered as the author of the play The Family Upstairs (1925) which has been staged on Broadway twice and adapted into a film multiple times.
-As a comedian and stage actor he performed in vaudeville and on Broadway.
+He is best remembered as the author of the play The Family Upstairs (1925), which has been staged on Broadway twice and adapted into a film multiple times.
+As a comedian and stage actor, he performed in vaudeville and on Broadway.

-Life and career
+Early life and education

 Born in New York City, Delf was educated at Columbia University.

+Career

+Vaudeville

 He began his career as a comedian in vaudeville; performing on all of the major vaudeville circuits during his career.
 A Jewish comedian, he taught Fanny Brice how to speak with a Yiddish accent; a skill she frequently employed on the stage.

+Broadway

-In 1914 Delf made his Broadway debut as Pierre in the Sigmund Romberg and Harold Atteridge revue The Whirl of the World.
-His other Broadway credits as a performer included The Midnight Girl (1914, as Francois), The Cohan Revue of 1916 (1916, as Billy Holliday, Potter, Soldier), The Rainbow Girl (1918, as Ernest Bennett), The Greenwich Village Follies of 1919 (1919), Jimmie (1920, as Milton Blum), and Earl Carroll's Vanities of 1926.
-He also performed in some works on Broadway which he had written.
+In 1914, Delf made his Broadway debut as Pierre in the Sigmund Romberg and Harold Atteridge revue The Whirl of the World.
+His other Broadway credits as a performer included The Midnight Girl (1914, as Francois), The Cohan Revue of 1916 (1916, as Billie Holiday, Potter, Soldier), The Rainbow Girl (1918, as Ernest Bennett), The Greenwich Village Follies of 1919 (1919), Jimmie (1920, as Milton Blum), and Earl Carroll's Vanities of 1926.
+He also performed in some works on Broadway, which he had written.
 This included the role of Jerry Jackson in the 1923 musical Sun Showers for which Delf composed the music and wrote the lyrics and book; and the role of Elmer in the 1928 play Atlas and Eva for which Delf was both producer and playwright.

+Playwriting

 As a playwright, Delf's first work to reach Broadway was the 1918 musical Some Night! for which he composed the music and authored the lyrics and book.
-His most enduring work, the play The Family Upstairs, had its first run on Broadway in 1925 and was revived again in 1933.
+His most enduring work, the play The Family Upstairs, premiered on Broadway in 1925 and was revived in 1933.
 It was adapted into the silent film The Family Upstairs (1926) by the writer Gordon Rigby, and the sound films Harmony at Home (1930) and Stop, Look and Love (1939).
 His other plays include The Unsophisticates (1929) and She Lived Next to the Firehouse (1931).
 As a writer he also wrote sketches for the Cohan and Harris revues and the Earl Carroll's Vanities.

+Film

-Delf diversified his career into film beginning with the Fox Movietone short The Family Picnic (1928) which he both directed and served as screenwriter.
+Delf diversified his career into film beginning with the Fox Movietone short The Family Picnic (1928), which he both directed and served as screenwriter.
 He wrote and directed several more short films, including Mystery Mansion (1928) starring Sumner Gretchel, Toy Gallagher and Ford West, Meet the Family (1929), At the Photographer's (1929), Bring on the Bride (1929), and Hot Tips (1929).

+New York Friars Club

-For a time, Delf was dean (equivalent to vice president) of the New York Friars Club and was instrumental in helping the organization obtain their current premises at 57 East 55th Street in 1957.
-He was roasted by the Friar's Club in 1951.
+For a time, Delf was dean (equivalent to vice president) of the New York Friars Club and was instrumental in securing the organization's current premises at 57 East 55th Street in 1957.
+He was roasted by the Friars Club in 1951.
+A room at the club was named in his honor.